ceph/ceph/doc/rados/operations/cache-tiering.rst

 	ceph osd pool set {cachepool} cache_target_dirty_high_ratio {0.0..1.0}

-For example, setting the value to ``0.6`` will begin aggressively flush diryt objects when they reach 60% of the cache pool's capacity. obviously, we'd better set the value between dirty_ratio and full_ratio::
+For example, setting the value to ``0.6`` will begin aggressively flush dirty objects when they reach 60% of the cache pool's capacity. obviously, we'd better set the value between dirty_ratio and full_ratio::